 A quick Google search will lead you down a path of headlines laden with words like privacy, spying, and listening.
 In fact, Amazon isn’t afraid to admit its devices — and employees — listen in on your conversations with Alexa.

 Amazon Alexa is designed to only start recording or “listening” after it hears a “wake word.”
 But even Amazon recognizes the likelihood of mishaps in sending unprompted information to the cloud.
-“In rare cases, Echo devices will wake up due to a word in background conversation sounding like Alexa or one of the other available wake words,” a spokesperson wake word in Feb.
+“In rare cases, Echo devices will wake up due to a word in background conversation sounding like Alexa or one of the other available wake words,” a spokesperson commented in Feb.
 2019.
 If you want to avoid any accidental recording, Amazon told us you can customize your settings to receive alerts after communicating with Alexa or pay keen attention to the blue light at the top of your Echo device.

 In using an Alexa-enabled device, you’re probably well aware of how the company is recording and transcribing your commands.
 You’ll be forfeiting some conveniences by tightening Amazon’s data usage — but other than turning the device off or throwing it away, here are a few of your options to strike a balance.